joeyates/imap-backup/README.md

 Using this setting, you can download chunks of emails at a time, potentially speeding up the process.

-If you're not using "Delayed downlaod writes", using multi-fetch *will* mean that the backup process will use more memory - equivalent to the size of the greater number of messages downloaded at a time.
+Using multi-fetch *will* mean that the backup process will use more memory - equivalent to the size of the groups of messages that are downloaded.

-This behaviour may also exceed limits on your email provider, so it's best to check before cranking it up!
+This behaviour may also exceed the rate limits on your email provider, so it's best to check before cranking it up!

 # Troubleshooting